gregmolnar/prepper/README.md

 You can see a full example in [examples/config.rb](examples/config.rb).
 You would run that file with `bundle exec prepper config.rb` to provision the server.

+The API documentation can be found on rubydoc: [https://rubydoc.info/github/gregmolnar/prepper](https://rubydoc.info/github/gregmolnar/prepper).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.